kailash-manasarovar/statement/docs/timeline/2024/august.md

 - After a few weeks of this, I start to see another woman.
 - She looks young, maybe 14, and she has exactly the same facial features at the innocent woman.
 - It is her daughter.
-- Whoever the father is, looks like [number three trumpet teacher](../../crimes/protagonists/vidal-sastre.md#4-a-man-called-bruno-with-at-least-one-son-called-bruno) and of all the men pretending to be [Vidal Sastre Sanchez Hornero](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) that I remember he would be the only possible father due to skin color.
+- Whoever the father is, looks like [number four trumpet teacher](../../crimes/protagonists/vidal-sastre.md#4-bruno) and of all the men pretending to be [Vidal Sastre Sanchez Hornero](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) that I remember he would be the only possible father due to skin color.
 - I realize that the woman was targeted over a decade ago, and they got a baby from her.
 - Here she is: